WELCOME TO THE PARISH OF WINDSOR

 Click the links below to see the availability of our spaces:

 “Prayer.”
 When you see that word, what thoughts or images come to mind?
 Does talking to God come easy to you?
 Or do you struggle to pray?
 Knowing what to say to God doesn’t always feel easy, and sometimes, prayer gets weighed down by our misconceptions about what a conversation with God should look like.
 Canon David has offered the following short document containing advice and help when praying to God.

 Welcome to any new parishioners.
 Please make yourself known to Canon David after Mass or contact the Parish Office and complete the attached Registration Form and email back to the Parish office at email@example.com

 Standing Order: If you wish to donate your collection by standing order, please click here for the Standing Order Form; Standing Order form-20-08-15 .
 Please print out the form and complete by hand.
 Please send signed form to the Parish Office or hand to Canon David after mass.

 Gift Aid: If you wish to Gift Aid your Collection, please click here for the Gift Aid Form: Gift Aid Form-20-08-15 Please print out the form and complete by hand.
 Please send signed form to the Parish Office or hand to Canon David after mass.

 44 Alma Road, Windsor, Berkshire, SL4 3HJ

 Dedworth Road, Windsor, Berkshire, SL4 4JS

-For information about Weddings bookings, Baptism booking, and 1st communion bookings please click here or ring us on 01753 865163.
+For information about Weddings bookings, Baptism booking, and 1st communion bookings please refer to the appropriate section in “Sacramental Services” (see section headings above) or phone the Parish Office on 01753 865163.